Labor & Employment Litigation

 We conduct investigations, prepare formal position statements, and, when appropriate, participate in mediation and conciliation processes or courtroom litigation.
 Our goal is to help clients solve their employment disputes in innovative, cost-effective ways that allow them to move forward.
 Through pretrial dispositive motions and mediation, our labor and employment attorneys have been successful in obtaining dismissal of the vast majority of cases without the necessity of a trial.
 But, when there is no other course, we have the experience and proven ability to take the case through trial and appeal, in both state and federal courts.

 - Employee discrimination or harassment related to a protected classification such as age, sex, race, national origin, religion, pregnancy, or disability

 - Non-Compete and Trade Secret disputes

 - Wage and hour disputes

-We now have offices in South Bend, IN, Elkhart, IN and Cassopolis, MI, and have represented employers in administrative proceedings before the Equal Employment Opportunity Commission (EEOC) and state civil rights commissions or fair employment practice agencies.
+THK Law, LLP has offices in South Bend, IN, Elkhart, IN, and Cassopolis, MI, and has represented employers in administrative proceedings before the Equal Employment Opportunity Commission (EEOC) and state civil rights commissions or fair employment practice agencies.

-Representing employers in the litigation and mediation of employment-related disputes is a strength and a cornerstone practice of Tuesley Hall Konopa.
+Representing employers in the litigation and mediation of employment-related disputes is a strength and a cornerstone practice of THK Law, LLP.
 If you have an employment dispute and want to find out how you can defend or assert your rights, call 574.232.3538 to schedule an appointment.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute an attorney-client relationship.